40 Bad Behaviours That Deter Ugandan Youth From Succeeding In Life

 Want: something you would like to have.

-For instance, you need food to survive but you don’t necessarily need Matooke (local name for bananas) to survive.
+For instance, you need food to survive, but you don’t necessarily need Matooke (local name for bananas) to survive.
 Though Matooke is food, I can choose to buy rice instead of Matooke if Matooke becomes pricey and I still survive.

 Let’s take another example.
 Sex is a human need.
 While it’s a need, you don’t have to be with many women or men to satisfy that need.
-Most people in Uganda would like to have several women while the sexual need can be fulfilled even with one woman.
+Most people in Uganda would like to have several women while the sexual requirement can be fulfilled even with one woman.

 #13 – Thinking that money is everything

 Most people think that when they get money, it’s the end of all the human problems.
 That’s a complete lie.
 First of all, the need for money is insatiable.
 Today you get a million, tomorrow you need a billion.
 But even if you get a billion, never think that you will be free from problems.
 Human problems fall into three categories: